Lucas Browne: Drug issues

-Post-title career

 Browne vs. Whyte

-On 17 October 2017, it was reported that Browne would travel to Moscow, Russia, to fight unbeaten 30-year-old Sergei Kuzmin (11-0, 8 KOs) for the WBA Inter-Continental title on 27 November.
+On 17 October 2017, it was reported that Browne would travel to Moscow, Russia, to fight unbeaten 30-year-old Sergei Kuzmin (11–0, 8 KOs) for the WBA Inter-Continental title on 27 November.
 Kuzmin, known for his amateur background where he beat the likes of Joe Joyce, Robert Cammarelle and Ivan Dychko.
 Browne backed out of the fight and was replaced by American boxer Amir Mansour.
 On 7 November, it was reported that Browne had signed a deal to challenge undefeated WBO heavyweight champion Joseph Parker.
 Locations discussed were Parker's home city of Auckland or Melbourne in Australia.
 Browne's promoter Matt Clark stated that Browne had signed the contract and was now waiting on Parker to sign the deal.
 At the time, Browne was not listed in the WBO's top 15 rankings, meaning he would need to fight for a WBO regional title to get ranked.
 On 11 January 2018, the fight between Browne and WBC Silver heavyweight champion Dillian Whyte was finally made, to take place at the O2 Arena in London on 24 March.
 In order to win Whyte's WBC Silver title, Browne vowed to get into immense physical condition, joining the weight loss challenge at F45 Kellyville Ridge, while also adding the burn machine to his strength and conditioning program.

 Whyte hit Browne with a hard left hook to the head in round 6 to knock him down and out unconscious, winning the fight.
 There was no count made and the fight was waved off immediately with ringside doctors attending to Browne before giving him oxygen.
 The fight was officially stopped at 0:37 of the round.
 Browne's face was cut and badly swollen from the clean shots landed from Whyte.
 Browne left himself open most of the time and tried switching stances after a few rounds.
 Browne suffered a cut over his left eye in round 3, which got worse with each round.
 Whyte then bloodied Browne's nose in round 5.
 After the fight, Browne was stretchered to a nearby hospital for precaution and Whyte called out WBC champion Deontay Wilder for a fight in June 2018.
 Promoter Hearn said, "I hope the WBC make Dillian mandatory now, the fight is there for Deontay Wilder in June.
 We have to force the shot and after that performance, he deserves the shot."
 Hearn stated there could be a possibility that the WBC order a final eliminator between Whyte and Dominic Breazeale.